Care of Your Child’s Teeth

 Proper brushing removes plaque from the inner, outer and chewing surfaces.
 When teaching children to brush, place toothbrush at a 45 degree angle; start along gum line with a soft bristle brush in a gentle circular motion.
 Brush the outer surfaces of each tooth, upper and lower.
 Repeat the same method on the inside surfaces and chewing surfaces of all the teeth.
 Finish by brushing the tongue to help freshen breath and remove bacteria.

 Flossing removes plaque between the teeth where a toothbrush can’t reach.
 Flossing should begin when any two teeth touch.
 You should floss the child’s teeth until he or she can do it alone.
-Dr Johnson recommends using Plackers which are hand held flossers.
+Use regular floss or try Plackers which are hand held flossers.
 Use a gentle, back-and-forth motion to guide the floss between the teeth.
 Curve the floss into a C-shape and gently scrape the floss against the side of the tooth.
 Repeat this procedure on each tooth.
 Don’t forget the backs of the last four teeth.

 Good Diet = Healthy Teeth